bUnit-dev/bUnit/docs/site/docs/verification/semantic-html-comparison.md

   <h1 diff:regex diff:ignoreCase>Hello World \d{4}</h1>
   ```

-  To use a regular expression during comparison of the text inside the `title` attribute, add the `:regex` modifier to the attribute and add the regular expression in the attribute value:
+  To use a regular expression during comparison of the text inside the `title` attribute, add the `:regex` modifier to the attribute and add the regular expression in the attribute's value:

   ```html
   <h1 title:regex="Heading-\d{4}">...</h1>